[wurds]: The visual effects used in the music video for “Words” were unusual for the time, making it popular on the fledgeling cable TV channel MTV.

-Klienthandläggare: Often see with a bunch of papers in their hands running up and down the elevator to the 4th floor from their office.
+Klienthandläggare: Often seen with a bunch of papers in their hands running up and down the elevator to the 4th floor from their office.
 They speak an odd language about different things like “beslut” and “förklaring” at the end of them.

 KUST: The magical place they send people to school to learn how to be a prison guard.
 They normally will already be making much more money than you do, even though they have not done as much as you have.

 Kvinsp: This is a person you never see and when you try to get in touch with them they do not answer their phone.
 A kvinsp lives on the 4th floor and has meetings about meetings that never result in anything but more meetings.
 If you are a real explorer you can sometimes see them sitting at a table together eating lunch and probably talking about meetings.
 A little tip.
-Get the number (the 070 number) to their telephone and send them an sms, it is the best way to get in touch with them.
+Get the number (the 070 number) to their telephone and send them an SMS, it is the best way to get in touch with them.

 KVC: This is the boss of the whole jail.
 The warden.
 They are seen sometimes and sometimes not for days.
-These you never try calling, and have awkward conversations with in the elevator.
+These you never try calling, and have awkward conversations within the elevator.
 They go to meetings a lot, sometimes in uniform, other times in their normal clothes that are much fancier than kvinsp clothes.
 You will not see them eating lunch anywhere.
 I don’t think they eat lunch.

 Inskrivning: Cone central.
-Usually a place where you see people moving in and out all over the place and vårdare with exhausted looks in their eyes.
+Usually, a place where you see people moving in and out all over the place and vårdare with exhausted looks in their eyes.
 Want the day to go by quickly?
 Work here on a Friday.

 Morning meeting: This is something you have every morning to discuss things.
 Usually half of the people want it to end, the other half quietly listen while drinking coffee.